fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v2.1.0/New-AzureRmApiManagementCertificate.md

 # New-AzureRmApiManagementCertificate

 ## SYNOPSIS
-Creates an API Management certificate.
+Creates an API Management certificate for authentication with backend.

 ## SYNTAX